Byron/gitoxide/DEVELOPMENT.md

    * provide an error chain and make it easy to understand what went wrong.
    * We `thiserror` generally.
  * Adhere to the [stability guide](https://github.com/Byron/gitoxide/blob/main/STABILITY.md)

+## Commit Messages

+We use a style I'd call 'purposeful [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)', and instead of classifying every commit using _conventional commit_ messaging, we do so only if the message should show up in the changelog.

+The _subject_ usually informs about the *what* and the body provides details and explains the *why*.

+Commit messages _must_ show up in the changelog in case of breaking changes.
+Examples for that are:

+- change!: rename `Foo` to `Bar`. (#123)

+  And this is why we do it in the body.
+- remove!: `Repository::obsolete()`.

+  Nobody used this method.

+Features or other changes that are visible and people should know about look like this:

+- feat: add `Repository::foo()` to do great things. (#234)

+  And here is how it's used and some more details.
+- fix: don't panic when calling `foo()` in a bare repository. (#456)

+Everything else, particularly refactors or chores, don't use _conventional commits_ as these don't affect users of the API.
+Examples could be:

+- make test module structure similar to the modules they are testing for consistency
+- `make fmt`
+- thanks clippy

+## Commit History

+We generally follow a 'track everything' approach and there is a lot of freedom leading to more commits rather than less.
+There is no obligation to squash commits or to otherwise tune the history.

+We use feature branches and PRs most of the time to be able to take advantage of CI and GitHub review tools, and merge with merge commits to make individual efforts stand out.
+There is no need for linearizing history or tuning it in any other way.
+However, each commit
+_must_ follow the guidelines laid out in the `Commit Messages` paragraph.

+There is value in organizing commits by topic and [_Stacked Git_](https://stacked-git.github.io) is hereby endorsed to do that.

 ## Configuration and overrides